sathyapriya-t/Notes/Cloud/AWS/notes/README.md

 **AWS Availability zones:**

-→ each region has many availability zone (usually 3 , min 3 and max 6).
+→ each region has three or more availability zone (usually 3 , min 3 and max 6).

 → each availability zone is one or more discrete data centres with redundant power, networking and datacentres.